skttl/konstrukt-documentation/cards/complex-cards.md

 #### **AddCard<TCardType>() : KonstruktCollectionConfigBuilder&lt;TEntityType&gt;**

 Adds a card of the given type to the collection.
-See [Card API documentation](cards.md) for more info.

 ````csharp
 // Example